valery-judah/leetcode-python/tasks/0169-majority-element/notes.md

 # Online Term

-“Online” means **process each item as it arrives, update a small state, and move on**.
+“Online” means: process each item as it arrives, update a small state, and move on.
 No full input in memory.
 No revisiting earlier items.
-One (or few) passes.
+One (or a few) passes.

 Clarify the term in this context: